neo-project/docs/tutorial/en-us/2-wallet/4-UTXO_and_account_models.md

 Let's say that we want to send 4 NEO to someone.
 No combination of our UTXOs will allows us to get get 4 exactly.
 The best we can do is use UTXO_1 and UTXO_2 together which will combine to equal 5 NEO.
 So we use UTXO_1 and UTXO_2 as the inputs to our transaction, but instead of having a single output as with the previous examples, we need to have two output UTXOs.
 One UTXO worth 4 NEO is generated for the recipient, and then a second UTXO worth 1 NEO is created and returned as change back to the sender's address.

-For core NEO transactions, they must satisfy this formula in order to be considered valid on the network:
+For core Neo transactions, they must satisfy this formula in order to be considered valid on the network:

 Sum(NEO_i) + Sum(GAS_i) = Sum(NEO_o) + (Sum(GAS_I) - Sum(GAS_sys_fee) - Sum(GAS_net_fee))